 In the kitchen, I have a digital picture frame.
 It plays a slideshow of pictures from my MIL’s past as well as our present.
 This keeps the faces of her family fresh on her mind and also allows literally hours of entertainment and distraction for her.

 Parenting My Parent

-What we mean by parenting our parents is simply that there are similarities between our role as caregiver and our role as parent.
+What most caregivers mean by parenting our parents is simply that there are similarities between our role as caregiver and our role as parent.
 There are physical aspects such as insisting on basic hygiene, reminding them to use the bathroom, and feeding for which I am now responsible.
 I am her protector, her advocate when she cannot speak, her guide.
 I keep her safe from physical harm and protect her from evildoers.

 Whether you like the term or not, these are all roles parents fill for their children.
 It is care that goes beyond the typical interactions of one adult to another.
 It is a love that looks beyond the tantrums and the bathroom accidents.